My Son Hunter

-My Son Hunter is a film directed by Robert Davi and starring Laurence Fox, Gina Carano and John James.
-The film centers on Hunter Biden, the son of US president Joe Biden.
+My Son Hunter is a 2022 American biographical comedy film directed by Robert Davi and starring Laurence Fox, Gina Carano and John James.
+The film centers on Hunter Biden, a son of US president Joe Biden.
 Since 2019, Donald Trump and his allies have accused both Bidens of corruption.
 It is, according to The Guardian's Catherine Shoard, the "debut fiction attempt" of documentarians Ann McElhinney and Phelim McAleer.
 The film is being distributed by American far-right news website Breitbart News, and was released on September 7, 2022.

 Synopsis

 According to the British online newspaper The Independent, the film centers on "allegations made by Trump allies" about Hunter Biden's foreign business deals.
 The producers stated that the film depicts the alleged "business dealings and lifestyle of Hunter Biden".